Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 ## Explain the relationship of the negative sign in the formula $h(x) = -\log_2 p(x)$

 The negative sign in the formula$$h(x) = -\log_2 p(x)$$is crucial as it ensures that the information content is always non-negative.
-This sign inversion is necessary because $\log_2 p(x)$ yields negative values for probabilities less than 1, which are typical in realistic scenarios.
+This sign inversion is necessary because $\log_2 p(x)$ yields negative values for probabilities less than 1.
 The negative sign thus transforms these values into positive measures of information content.

 - #information-theory.information-content, #mathematics.logarithms